Home » Hawaii Travel Tips » Best Things to Do » 33 Things to do in Haleiwa, Oahu

 Find out more places to Kayak on Oahu

-Hang Gliding Hawaii offers 30 minute flights, 45 minute flights, or 60 minute flights.
+Paradise Air Hawaii offers 30-minute flights.
 You don’t need any experience, as you will be trained by an FAA-certified instructor.

-You’ll get the same hang gliding experience, but with the safety and comfort of an engine.
-It’s the most state-of-the-art flying motorcycle and it can go up to 100 miles per hour!
+You’ll get the same hang gliding experience but with the safety and comfort of an engine.
+It’s one of the most thrilling things to do Haleiwa has to offer.

-Skydiving is yet again another North Shore activity for adreneline junkies.
-There are three places to do skydiving at Dillingham Airfield in Waialua on the North Shore: Skydive Hawaii, Pacific Skydiving, and Oahu Parachute Center.
+Skydiving is yet again another North Shore activity for adrenaline junkies.
+There are three places to do skydiving at Dillingham Airfield in Waialua on the North Shore: Skydive Hawaii and Pacific Skydiving.

 You can do a tandem skydive, free fall, or even skydive from a helicopter.
-Plus, they will take photos and video of your skydive so you can show all your friends back home.
+Plus, they will take photos and videos of your skydive so you can show all your friends back home.

 Skydiving is weather-dependent and your flight might get canceled if it’s too windy or cloudy, so aim to book early in the morning for the best chance of decent weather.